Thiago-LPB/Acer_Predator_Helios_RGB_Controll-PH315-55-/README.md

 # This program was made specifically for the Acer Predator Helios 300 notebook, model ph315-55, which has per-key RGB.
-It is likely to work on other models that also have per-key RGB.
+It is likely to work on other models from acer that also have per-key RGB.

 ## 🎛 Application Commands